EVPN-VXLAN Configuration

 - Assign management interface IP addresses.
 A DHCP scope using MAC address reservations for each switch can be used in place of manual IP address assignment.
 When using DCHP, MAC address reservations ensure that each switch is assigned a consistent IP address.

 - Assign switch hostnames.
-Assigning unique hostnames using a naming convention allows administrators to identify a switch and its role quickly during setup and future troubleshooting.
+Assigning unique hostnames using a naming convention helps administrators identify a switch and its role quickly during setup and future troubleshooting.

 Fabric Initialization

-Configuration of an Aruba ESP Data Center fabric using a spine-and-leaf topology is best performed using the AFC Guided Setup process.
-To return to Guided Setup, simply select it in the menu bar at the top right of the AFC user interface.
+Configuring an HPE Aruba Networking data center fabric using a spine-and-leaf topology is best performed using the Fabric Composer guided setup process.
+To return to guided setup at any time, simply select it in the menu bar at the top right of the Fabric Composer user interface.

 Discover Switches on the Network

-The first procedure adds switches to the AFC device inventory.
+The first procedure adds switches to the Fabric Composer device inventory.
 An orderly naming convention for switch host names should be implemented before continuing with this procedure in order to simplify switch selection in the following steps.

 Step 1 On the Guided Setup menu, select SWITCHES.